daidodo/format-imports-vscode/README.md

 Each grouping rule applies to either:

 - Script imports, e.g. `import 'some/scripts'`, or
-- Non-script imports, e.g. `import React, { FC } from 'react'`.
+- Named (non-script) imports, e.g. `import React, { FC } from 'react'`.

 A grouping rule defines:

-- Type of imports to apply: Script or non-script imports.
+- Type of imports to apply: Script or named imports.
 - Path pattern to match.
 - [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules) for paths and names within the group.
 - Sub-groups to further adjust the order of imports.